 Authorities on Monday for the first time linked the violence to what they said were members of extremist groups.

 "As the events in Almaty and several other regions of the country have shown, Kazakhstan has been subjected to armed aggression by well-coordinated terrorist groups trained abroad," the country's Foreign Ministry said in a statement.
-"According to preliminary data, the attackers include individuals who have military combat zone experience in the ranks of radical Islamist groups."

 It did not name any specific groups.